Micromagnetic-Tomography/mmt_multipole_inversion/README.md

 # Installation

-Via `pip -e .` from the base directory or using `poetry` (recommended for development).
+Via PyPI or from this repository using `pip .` or `poetry install` or `poetry build` (which can be used with `pip`).
+Poetry is recommended for development.

+## CUDA

+This library contains an optional Nvidia CUDA library to populate the forward matrix in the `multipole_inversion` code.
+To build this library you need to set the `CUDAHOME` or `CUDA_PATH` environment variables to the location of CUDA in your system.
+Alternatively, the `nvcc` compiler path can be set in the `PATH` variable.
+The it is only necessary to install or build the library using `poetry install` or `poetry build`.

 # Tutorial

 For now you can visualize the Jupyter notebooks from the `jupytext` scripts in the `doc/tutorial/` folder.
 These notebooks can also be generated from their associated `jupytext` script, for example,

 ```
 jupytext --to notebook multipoles_inversion_test.py